chemadh/zigbee2mqtt_ha/README.md

 Couple of scritps to stop remotely each zigbee2mqtt instance.
 Used by the controller node to initiate a manual switchover between active and stand-by nodes, when MQTT can detect service interruption in the active zigbee2mqtt node.
 The first lines in the script contains the configuration variables to be updated for each environment.
 Explanation of each parameter, below:

 - __zigbee2mqtt1_remote_ssh__ / __zigbee2mqtt2_remote_ssh__ (Depending on the script for each zigbee2mqtt instance): SSH user and IP to use for remote connection with the zigbee2mqtt node.
-The user should be previously configured to disable interactive login.
+The user should be previously configured to not require interactive login.
 Example value: "zigbee@192.168.34.123"
 - __zigbee2mqtt_stop_cmd__: Remote stop command to execute in the remote SSH session to stop the zigbee2mqtt instance.
-In the case of using an Alipine Linux distribution like in this prototype, the following can be used: "sudo rc-service zigbee2mqtt stop"
+In the case of using an Alipine Linux distribution for zigbee2mqtt (like in this prototype), the following can be used: "sudo rc-service zigbee2mqtt stop"
 - __snmp_server__: SNMP server where the script will send SNMP traps (v2) notifying about the result of the execution.
 If this functionality is not required, the value of the variable should be leaved empty.
 Example value: 192.168.34.103:1234
 - __snmp_host__: Source SNMP host of the trap, following the MIB defined for this purpose.
 It can be left empty if the SNMP functionality is not required.
 Example value: homeassistant